osyrisrblx/rbxts-build/README.md

 	- Force kills the Roblox Studio process
 - **sync**
 	- `rojo build --output game.rbxl`
-	- Uses `remodel` to generate a `src/services.d.ts` file for indexing existing children in roblox-ts.
+	- Uses `lune` to generate a `src/services.d.ts` file for indexing existing children in roblox-ts.
 		- [Refer to this guide for more information](https://roblox-ts.com/docs/guides/indexing-children/)

 These scripts should be structured in your `package.json` file as: